 Selection at Sciences Po is highly competitive and our decision should in no way cast doubt on your qualifications or experience.
 We receive many excellent applications and it is not possible to accept them all.
 The number of candidates increases every year, which means that we have to select only the very best.
 We understand your disappointment and your wish to know more about the reasons for our decision.

-Here are some of the factors that may explain why your application was unsuccessful.
+Here are some examples that may explain why your application was unsuccessful.

 Assessment of your application

 The selection panel assesses each element of your application in detail.
-The assessment is based on all the information provided by the candidate: academic transcripts, cover letter, choice of master’s degree, work experience or internships, career plan, personal background, nonprofit and/or political engagement, etc. Consult the selection criteria.
+The assessment is based on all the information provided by the applicant: academic transcripts, cover letter, choice of master’s degree, work experience or internships, career plan, personal background, nonprofit and/or political engagement, etc. Consult the selection criteria.

 The CV is essential.
-It can’t be simply a chronological presentation of all your experiences and activities.
+It should not be a mere chronological listing of your experiences and activities.
 A CV must be tailored for its purpose and highlight the aspects of your experience that relate to your choice of Master’s programme.

 The cover letter must be carefully written, both in form (spelling, paragraphs, etc.) and in substance (the clarity of ideas and structure of arguments).
 Candidates are expected to do their research on the chosen programme so they can demonstrate their motivation and clearly explain how their qualifications and experience are relevant to the curriculum and educational objectives, as well as to their professional goals.
-The assessors read a huge number of cover letters every day, so they much prefer those written with care.
+Assessors read a huge number of cover letters every day, so they much prefer those written with care.